NameTakenBonk/SuphisDataStoreModule/docs/u.md

     if dataStore ~= nil then dataStore:Destroy() end -- If the player leaves datastore object is destroyed allowing the retry loop to stop end)
 ```

+-> If you wnat more player examples then continue on!